Different types of companies in India

 Different Types of Companies in India

-There are several types of companies recognized under Indian Law namely Private Limited Company, Public Company, Sole Proprietorship, One Person Company, Partnership, and Limited Liability Partnership (LLP).
+Under Indian law, several types of companies are recognizedincluding Private Limited Company, Public Company, Sole Proprietorship, One-Person Company, Partnership, and Limited Liability Partnership (LLP).
 A Private Limited company is the most preferred form of business.
-A private company can be formed by two people.
+Two people can form it.

-A Private Limited Company can be of three types: i) a company limited by shares, ii) a company limited by guarantee, iii) an unlimited company.
-A private limited company is a type of company that have a minimum of two members and a maximum of 200 members.
-A Private Limited Company Registration is the most popular form of business in India among startups because of its ability to issue shares to potential investors
+A Private Limited Company can be of three types: i) a company limited by shares, ii) a company limited by guarantee, and iii) an unlimited company.
+A private limited company is a type of company that has a minimum of two members and a maximum of 200 members.
+A Private Limited Company Registration is the most popular form of business entity in India among startups, primarily due to its ability to issue shares to potential investors.

 1. Private Ltd Company